 Any metal that can be drawn into wire can be made into mesh, so the uses of wire mesh are as wide-ranging as a designer’s imagination.
 They can serve purposes including, among many others:

-Today, architectural wire mesh can be manufactured using wire of diameters from an inch to less than a human hair.
+Today, architectural metal mesh can be manufactured using wire of diameters from an inch to less than a human hair.
 Mesh openings can be more than four inches down to one micron.
 These features allow a wide variety of weave types to meet the requirements of many applications.

 For critical infrastructure needs that continue to expand every day, architectural wire mesh offers important benefits: